Let me respectfully remind you:

 Like any Zen Teacher worth his salt, Danny ceaselessly challenged the concepts and attachments that serve to separate us from ourselves, from one another, and from the miracle of the present moment.
 I learned a lot with Danny in the Circle.

 Healing Into Life and Death

-IMHO, there is no greater comfort than True Love, our willingness to allow our hearts to touch and be touched by the Fragile Majesty of the Human Condition we share.
-An Open Heart and a Clear Mind are the Keys to the Kingdom of Heaven.
-Through Heartbreak held in the embrace of Mindful Awareness we can find Deep Comfort -- and Deep Joy. ( I suppose it's a sign of the season that these "tidings of comfort and joy" seem to have emerged with Christian imagery. :-) )
+IMHO, there is no greater comfort than True Love, our willingness to allow our hearts to touch and be touched by the fragile majesty of the human condition we share.
+An Open Heart and a Clear Mind are the keys to the Kingdom of Heaven.
+Through heartbreak held in the embrace of mindful awareness we can find deep comfort -- and deep joy.

 Yet, the stark truth is that life itself is a terminal condition.
 As Zen Master Suzuki Roshi once said, " Life is like stepping onto a boat which is about to sail out to sea -- and sink".
 None of us are going to get outta here alive.